greenelab/lab-website-template/about/index.md

 # About

-We are a small group of dedicated software developers with the [Center for Health AI](https://medschool.cuanschutz.edu/ai) at the [University of Colorado Anschutz](https://www.cuanschutz.edu/).
+We are a small group of dedicated software developers with the [Department of Biomedical Informatics](https://medschool.cuanschutz.edu/dbmi) at the [University of Colorado Anschutz](https://www.cuanschutz.edu/).

 We support the labs and individuals within the Center by developing a variety of content and software.
 Some of the things we create are: